 Disney Cruise Line Strategies

 Disney Cruise Line is not like other cruise lines.
 It is a part of a $25 billion, read that billion, dollar empire that sees profit from virtually every American citizen.
 The money pours in from holdings such as Walt Disney Pictures, Touchstone, Miramax and Hollywood Pictures.
 Disney owns the ABC television network and ESPN, as well as trinkets like the History channel and, Lifetime, the Disney Channel and A&E. Regis is owned by Disney, Monday Night Football is theirs, as is Peter Jennings.
-But there are also radio and television stations, video and music publishing companies, seven daily newspapers, an increasing number of worldwide theme parks, including the newest to be built in China’s Hong Kong, Disney owns computer software companies, toy and merchandising firms, as well as a handful of baseball and hockey franchises.
+But there are also radio and television stations, video and music publishing companies, seven daily newspapers, an increasing number of worldwide theme parks.
+Dolly parton family theme park in tn one of them, including the newest to be built in China’s Hong Kong, Disney owns computer software companies, toy and merchandising firms, as well as a handful of baseball and hockey franchises.
 No slouch in real estate, the Rodent also owns large numbers of hotels and housing developments.

 And, now, Disney owns a cruise line.